Johanne101/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 </p>

-* How to retrieve datas from multiple tables in one request
+### Retrieving data from multiple tables in one request

 [Joins and Unions](https://stackoverflow.com/questions/12475850/sql-query-return-data-from-multiple-tables/12475851#12475851)
 <p>